Personal Trainer Minor

 Personal trainers are responsible for screening clients, evaluating their ability to take part in fitness programs and to individualize exercise programs to fit client goals.
 They lead, instruct and motivate clients to improve their level of fitness and well-being through health-related and performance-related modalities.

 What Will I Learn?

-This minor covers nutrition, science of exercise, designing exercise programs, wellness/fitness, and CPR/AED/first aid to prepare you to become a certified personal trainer.
+This minor covers nutrition, the science of exercise, designing exercise programs, wellness, fitness, and CPR/AED/first aid to prepare you to become a certified personal trainer.

 The Fitness Center at SUNY Plattsburgh, as well as community health and fitness centers, employ many students with this academic background.
 This minor is an excellent addition for nutrition majors and/or students who are interested in the fitness and wellness industry.

 During, or upon completion of the minor, you will want to seek out certification from any of a number of accredited personal trainer certification organizations including but not limited to:

 - ACSM — American College of Sports Medicine

 - NSCA — National Strength and Conditioning Association

 - NASM — National Academy of Sports Medicine

 - AFAA — Athletics and Fitness Association of America